satriadhm/satriadhm-playground/public/blog/steps-self-findings.md

 I stopped programming, building products, joining competitions, and just focused on earning money.
 This led to my 4th mistake: **stopping doing it**.
 Well, most of my mistakes were related to financial problems.
 Yes, that is true, because I really needed the money, so I couldn't avoid it.
 (I hope you can avoid it).

 I made some other mistakes this semester.
-For example, I used my credit pass in the Web Development course because I believed myself capable of passing the course through the internship.
+For example, I used my credit pass in the Web Development course because I believed myself capable of passing the course through the previous internship.
 But I was not.
 I had missed a lot of fundamentals in website development, something I truly regret until this day.

 Secondly, I thought I would switch my career to Software Tester because of my latest internship experience.
 This was so wrong, since last semester I had just started my pathway to mastering Software Dev.
 This is a representation of **inconsistency between my semesters**.